 2. Inviting Consumers to Talk and Act

 A significant part of Tony’s brand building is driven by the team.
 But they also strategically leverage online customer engagement and empowerment to multiply their impact.

 “We’re not a chocolate company, we’re an impact company that makes chocolate,” says the brand.
 In the same vein, they prompt their audiences to make an impact too, not just for their brand’s sake, but for a greater cause.

 Customers are urged not only to shop but also to take action to make cocoa production more ethical.
 For example:

 Learn more about the cocoa industry and choco production

 Educate others about poor workers conditions and inequality

 The above call-to-actions create positive word-of-mouth for the brand too.
-But they don’t ire on the greenwashing side, which irritates many consumers.
-Tony Chocolonely remains 100% transparent about its practices and contributions to the industry.
+While ethical brands run the risk of being criticized for their shortcomings and misleading consumers which is something that this brand has certainly experienced, Tony Chocolonely remains 100% transparent about its practices and contributions to the industry.
 From farmer’s payouts to figures on the investigated cases of child labor, the brand layouts the full picture of their affairs in their annual reports.

 Additionally, the brand hosts (Un)Fair — an annual event for fans, partners, and retailers to get together and discuss the industry, learn about the problematic causes, and have some fun too!